 Macau Dash: 48 Hours In Asia’s Gambling Mecca

-Macau, despite its relatively small geographical size, is without a doubt one of the most fascinating places to visit in China.
+Macau, despite its relatively small geographical size, is without a doubt one of the most fascinating places to visit in Asia.
 Known as the gambling capital of Asia, Macau is, after all, home to some of the biggest and most lavish casinos in the world.
 Believe it or not, this buzzing city has overtaken Sin City – Las Vegas – as the highest revenue gambling destination in the world in 2008.
 And even if you play cards, slots and dices, Macau’s casinos can still delight your senses with its glamorous designs, sweet scents and world-class restaurants.

 But, make no mistake about it – there’s more to Macau than its ritzy gambling dens.
 As the Orient’s oldest European settlement, the city boasts awesome touches and glimpses of Mediterranean Europe with its majestic churches, narrow cobblestone streets and pastel-colored colonial buildings.
 Furthermore, some of the top casinos in Macau have breath-snatching replicas of some of Europe’s most beloved landmarks, such as the renowned Eiffel Tower and the Venetian lagoon.
 To top it all off, it has a mouthwatering cuisine that fuses Chinese flavors with Portuguese influences.